Xon77/Live4Life/README.md

 Several performances are available either on [YouTube](https://www.youtube.com/channel/UCOv5kb3IQBmgyOQPu5DOZ4g) or [Vimeo](https://vimeo.com/christophexon).

-The [first training workshops in immersive sound and spatial improvisation (in quadraphony) with this open source project](https://www.cirmmt.org/en/events/workshops/research/spatial-sound-live4life?set_language=en) were organised at [CIRMMT](https://www.cirmmt.org/en/welcome-to-cirmmt?set_language=en) in Montréal in March and April 2023.
-Next spatial workshops will be organized on May 13 at Hexagram in Montréal (please fill [the following form](https://bit.ly/3NMlkJ0) if you want to participate), as well as at [ISEA (International Symposium on Electronic Arts)](https://isea2023.isea-international.org/en/symposium-program) in Paris (please fill [the following form](https://bit.ly/3B3AMIU) if you want to participate).
+Several training workshops in immersive sound and spatial improvisation with this open source project have already been organized:
+- at [CIRMMT](https://www.cirmmt.org/en/welcome-to-cirmmt?set_language=en) in Montréal [in March and April 2023](https://www.cirmmt.org/en/events/workshops/research/spatial-sound-live4life?set_language=en) in quadriphony,

-The first performative participative installation with a 32-loudspeaker dome will be organized at Hexagram in Montréal on [May 12](https://bit.ly/3VHaIx2) and [14](https://bit.ly/3HMo0ST).
+- at Hexagram in Montréal on May 13 on a 32-loudspeaker dome, as well as the first performative participative installation  on [May 12](https://bit.ly/3VHaIx2) and [14](https://bit.ly/3HMo0ST),
+- at [ISEA (International Symposium on Electronic Arts)](https://hexagram.ca/fr/hexagram-isea-2023/) in Paris in quadriphony, as well as the presentation of an article on the motivations and future of the tool.

 ## Contribute